mistersingh179/bw-dashboard/README.md

 - turm them on
 - measure time spent on site

+- manage readme button when only 1 item

 ## Pending issues

 - keyword ignore list for pages to be run on